 Developers code these contracts, and then the contracts live on a blockchain.
 In many cases, the contracts are publicly visible, providing greater transparency into the contract’s contents.

-To use a smart contract or interact with the blockchain, you’ll need to pay a fee using a native token.
+To use a smart contract or interact with the blockchain, you’ll need to pay a fee using a cryptocurrency that is native to the smart contract.
 “Native tokens are the root cryptocurrency or asset that is then bought and sold,” says Nick Donarski, co-founder and chief technology officer of Ore System, which specializes in blockchain gaming.

 Most smart contracts are written in a programming language called Solidity, according to Ryan Boder, core team lead at API3, a crypto technology company.
 “Solidity was created for Ethereum, the largest and most widely used blockchain for smart contracts.”